-Federal law permits, but does not require, Minnesota Housing to reserve a greater amount of credits than the legislated maximum credit percentage for projects in areas that meetone of the following criteria:
+Federal law permits, but does not require, Minnesota Housing to reserve a greater amount of credits than the legislated maximum credit percentage for projects in areas that meet one of the following criteria:

-- Qualified census tracts (QCT) designated by HUD in which 50 percent of the population has an income of less than 60 percent of the area median or has a poverty rate of at least 25 percent; where such areas do not comprise more than 20 percent of the overall population(for a current list of the HUD-designated QCTs, go to Minnesota Housing's website under HTC Reference Materials or go directly to the Qualified Census Tract Table Generator or Qualified Census Tract Map). - 2.
+- Qualified census tracts (QCT) designated by HUD in which 50 percent of the population has an income of less than 60 percent of the area median or has a poverty rate of at least 25 percent; where such areas do not comprise more than 20 percent of the overall population (for a current list of the HUD-designated QCTs, go to Minnesota Housing's website under HTC Reference Materials or go directly to the Qualified Census Tract Table Generator or Qualified Census Tract Map). - 2.
 Difficult development areas (DDA) designated by HUD as having high construction, land, and utility costs relative to area median income.
-For DDA information, reference the same website for QCT above. - 3.
-State Designated Basis Boost.
+For DDA information, reference the same website for QCT above. - State Designated Basis Boost.
+For projects requesting tax credits from the state's tax credit volume cap.
 Buildings Designated by State Housing Credit Agency [pursuant to 42(d)(5)(B)(v)] - It is the goal of Minnesota Housing to optimize the use of all available sources of funding for multifamily developments, including private investor equity, amortizing loans and deferred loans, to produce the maximum number of affordable rental units in the most sustainable, quality, cost effective and geographically diverse developments possible that meet Minnesota Housing's strategic priorities.
 Consistent with this goal, the following criteria will be used to determine if, when, and in what amount, Minnesota Housing will provide a basis boost for housing tax credit developments on a building by building basis to obtain financial feasibility. - a.
-Development must meet state identified housing priorities as evidenced by a competitive tax credit score and at least one of the following: - i.
-The development receives an award of points in the Self-Scoring Worksheet in one or more selection priority areas for the following: - Historic preservation Points must be awarded through the Federal/Local/Philanthropic Contributions priority for inclusion of historic tax credits - 2.
-Preservation Points must be awarded through the Preservation priority subcategory of Existing Federal Assistance or the subcategory of Critical Affordable Units at Risk of Loss for existing tax credit units. - 3.
-Permanent Supportive Housing for Households Experiencing Homelessness. - 4.
-Economically integrated housing providing at least 25 percent but not greater than 80 percent of the total units in the project as qualified tax credit low-income units (not including full-time manager or other common space units).
-(See Chapter 3.O.) - ii.
-The development, as determined by Minnesota Housing, will be affordable to households at or below 30 percent of area median income.
-As part of its application, the applicant must provide detailed and credible supporting evidence of financial feasibility. - iii.
-The development, as determined by Minnesota Housing, responds to significant proposed expansions in area employment.
-As part of its application, the applicant must provide detailed and credible supporting evidence of such significant proposed expansions in area employment. - iv.
-The development, as determined by Minnesota Housing, is part of Planned Community Development. - v.
-The development, as determined by Minnesota Housing, responds to natural disaster recovery efforts when a qualifying natural disaster is declared/certified (by presidential, governor and/or Minnesota Housing board designation) and as provided for in the QAP.
-As part of its application, the applicant must provide detailed and credible supporting evidence of such response to natural disaster recovery efforts.

-- b.
+Development must meet at least one of the following Strategic Priority Policy Thresholds: - i.
+Supportive Housing - ii.
+Preservation - b.
 The application must demonstrate that without the basis boost, a significant funding gap will remain for the proposed development. - c.
 The application must demonstrate that any tax credits allocated in connection with the basis boost must be no more than needed to achieve financial feasibility.